xubiod/img-convert/README.md

 - Rotate 180 degrees clockwise
 - Rotate 270 degrees clockwise

-More filters for this program are not being considered for implementation.
+More filters for this program are not being considered for implementation as of writing.

 Written with <3 in Visual Studio Code and GoLand.